πŸ‡―πŸ‡΅ ζ—₯本θͺž | πŸ‡ΊπŸ‡Έ English

 }

-Adding or subtracting an integer to a pointer moves the address by the size of the type.
+Adding or subtracting an integer from a pointer moves the address by the size of the pointed-to type.
 This is the key to understanding the relationship between arrays and pointers.

 int arr[5] = {10, 20, 30, 40, 50};